 Role Specialty Learning Outcomes

-In addition to the program learning outcomes, the graduate of the MSN with a nurse informaticist role specialty would achieve the following role specialty learning outcomes:
+In addition to the program learning outcomes, graduates with a nurse informaticist role specialty would achieve the following role specialty learning outcomes:

 - Assess the need for information technology and knowledge management through analysis of data, workflow, human factors, economics, and efficiency, along with consultation with stakeholders.